django-commons/django-typer/doc/source/tutorial.rst

 * :doc:`click <click:quickstart>`

-    The :doc:`click <click:quickstart>` interfaces and concepts are relatively hidden by Typer_, but occasionally you may need to refer to the :doc:`click <click:quickstart>` documentation when you want to implement more complex behaviors like passing :class:`context parameters <click.Context>`.
+    In `version 0.26.0 Typer <https://github.com/fastapi/typer/releases/tag/0.26.0>`_ vendored
+    click, bringing 8.3.1 into it's own code base.
+This change is present in version 4 of django-typer_.
+Where necessary we wrap and re-export Typer's private click interfaces.
+There is no longer a direct dependency on :doc:`click <click:quickstart>` and over time Typer_'s vendored version will diverge.
 It is not necessary to familiarize yourself with :doc:`click <click:quickstart>` to use django-typer_, but you should know that it exists and is the engine behind much of this functionality.